-During emergencies, Ward may require support from neighbouring areas, clusters, other wards and nodal departments, which are less affected/ not affected by disasters.
-Here the Municipal EOC Head would extend help by mobilizing concerned Departments through Municipal Commissioner or Joint Commissioner, on request of WDMC/ Ward Councillor.
-This portion will elaborate the issues pertaining to the mutual support, understanding and coordination at inter Ward level.
+During emergencies, Ward may require support from neighboring areas, clusters, other wards and nodal departments, which are less affected/ not affected by disasters.
+Here the Municipal EOC Head would extend help by mobilizing concerned Departments through Municipal Commissioner or Joint Commissioner, on request of WDMC/ Ward Councilor.
+This portion addresses the issues pertaining to the mutual support, understanding and coordination at inter Ward level.
 While devising the Inter Ward Coordination mechanism, the City level approach has to be kept in mind.